 Born to Wander

-When I was 19 years old I realized we live in a fantastic place and time where with a tank of gas, a map (yes a real map) and a general direction were all that was needed to go adventuring.
-I wanted to share some of my motorcycle and travel adventures with hopes of inspiring young and old alike to get out and spend some time touring around the country or just in your own back yard.
-You will see that you don’t need to spend a lot of time planning or a lot of money and in many cases over planning will take the adventure out of your trip.
+When I was 19 years old, I realized we live in a fantastic place and time, where, with a tank of gas, a map (yes, a real map), and a general direction, were all that was needed to go adventuring.
+I wanted to share some of my motorcycle travels, hoping to inspire young and old alike to go out and spend some time touring around the country or just in their own backyard.
+You will see that you don’t need to spend a lot of time planning or a lot of money, and in many cases too much planning takes the adventure out of your trip.
 All it takes is a little wanderlust and enthusiasm!

-I like maps and I’ve had this one of the USA for some time.
+I like maps, and I’ve had this one of the USA for some time.
 I’ve marked some of the main trips and routes I’ve travelled so I can remember where I’ve been.
-It doesn’t show the smaller roads, the Yukon, the east coast of Canada or multiple trips covering the same route but I enjoy looking at it trying to find new places to explore and wander.
-I thought I’d covered all the States but it turns out Rhode Island is a state so there’s more work to do.
+It doesn’t show the smaller roads, the Yukon, the east coast of Canada, or multiple trips covering the same route, but I enjoy looking at it, remembering where I’ve been and trying to find new places to explore and wander.
+As of 2025 I’ve finally completed all of the United States after visiting Rhode Island, Connecticut and Delaware on my motorcycle trip east to Newfoundland.

 All You Really Need

-I prefer to camp whenever possible it is cheaper and more interesting and I am comfortable and have everything I need.
-I don’t typically cook lunch and dinner on the road I prefer to go out and meet the locals.
-I can cook if necessary with what I bring along if there are no decent places to eat or I arrive late.
-If I stay in a motel I look for small privately owned ones that you can park right outside the door.
-I like to stay close to my bike and I don’t like hauling all my gear up elevators.
+I prefer to camp whenever possible, it is cheaper, more affordable and often it adds to the adventure.
+I am comfortable, and have learned to pack everything I need.
+I don’t typically cook lunch and dinner on the road, I prefer to go out and meet the locals.
+I can cook if necessary with what I bring, if there are no decent places to eat, or if I arrive late.
+If I stay in a motel, I look for small, privately owned ones that allow me to park right outside the door.
+Like most riders, I like to stay close to my bike, and I don’t like hauling all my gear up elevators.
+I think it’s also worthwhile to support small businesses whenever possible.

 This is what I pack for days or weeks on the road.
 Large Zip Lock bags work great for packing clothes.
 I take a larger sleeping mattress now.